-IDH is a leading consumer healthcare company in the Middle East and Africa with operations in Egypt, Jordan, Nigeria, Sudan, and Saudi Arabia.
+IDH is a leading consumer healthcare company in the Middle East and Africa with operations in Egypt, Jordan, Nigeria, Saudi Arabia, and Sudan.

 Egypt